Galactica-corp/.github/profile/README.md

   />
 </h3>

-Galactica is a blockchain infrastructure platform bridging real-world assets (RWAs) and decentralized finance through zero-knowledge KYC solutions.
+[Galactica.com](https://galactica.com/) is an L1 blockchain infrastructure platform designed for bridging real-world asset (RWAs) liquidity and decentralized finance primitives through zero-knowledge KYC and other compliant privacy solutions enforced privately on the level of transactional stack.
 Built to maintain Web3 ethos while enabling RegTech applications, it provides a privacy-preserving compliance layer for RWA integration.

 Galactica.com's IVM (Identity Virtual Machine) leverages the latest advances in applied cryptography, such as mentioned above zero-knowledge (ZK) proofs and fully homomorphic encryption (FHE).
 This protects user privacy and ensures smooth verification, turning into a powerful tool in managing digital identities.